meTur4ik/OpenRobotics/README.md

 ### Registering and Installing things

-To add this repo (while it is not in OpenComputers repo group and i think it won't be for undefined perion of time), type
+To add this repo (while it is not in OpenComputers repo group and i think it won't be for undefined period of time), type

 ```bash
 oppm register meTur4ik/OpenRobotics